Generation-skipping transfer tax: 1976 version of the tax

-The version of the tax starting in 1986
+Current version (1986 onward)

 That approach posed so many administrative problems that in 1986 Congress repealed the 1976 version and enacted a new generation-skipping transfer tax law.
 The effective date of the current GST tax is October 23, 1986.
 With few exceptions, the tax only applies to generation-skipping transfers made on or after that date.
-Irrevocable trusts created before September 25, 1985, are said to be "grandfathered" (no pun intended) and exempt from the GST tax.
+Irrevocable trusts created before September 25, 1985, are said to be "grandfathered" and exempt from the GST tax.

 The most recent version of the generation-skipping transfer tax, applicable to estate or gift transfers through December 31, 2009, did not attempt to impose a tax equal to the estate or gift tax that was avoided.
 Instead, the generation-skipping tax was imposed at a flat rate equal to the highest marginal estate and gift bracket applicable at the time of the gift, bequest, transfer or termination.
 In 2009, that rate was 45%.
 Since 2014, the GST tax rate has remained at a flat 40% of the amount transferred, which is the same as the highest estate and gift tax rate.

 In 2009, each taxpayer enjoyed a $3,500,000 exemption from the generation-skipping tax.
 That meant that only aggregate gifts and bequests to grandchildren or younger beneficiaries (or generation-skipping trusts) in excess of $3,500,000 (potentially $7,000,000 for a married couple acting in concert) would be subject to the GST tax.

 In 2010, like the Federal Estate Tax, the generation-skipping transfer tax was briefly repealed.
 In that year, the GST tax rate was effectively zero.
 However, the law that created increased exemptions and the ultimate repeal of the GST tax expired on December 31, 2010.
 In 2016, the exemption was $5.45 million per person.

 Starting in 2011, the GST exemption amount for generation-skipping trusts and for outright gifts to skip-persons, is $5 million per person (or $10 million for a married couple).
 The exemption amount is increased annually by an inflation adjustment as is the estate/gift tax exemption.
 With the enactment of the Tax Cuts and Jobs Act of 2017, these exemptions were doubled through December 31, 2025.
-Thus, as of January 1, 2020, the GST exemption amount is $11.58 million per person (inclusive of the inflation adjustment) and twice that for a married couple.
-However, the increased exemption will revert to pre-2018 levels as of January 1, 2026, unless Congress changes the law.
+Thus, as of January 1, 2024, the GST exemption amount is $13.61 million per person (inclusive of the inflation adjustment) and twice that for a married couple.
+However, the increased exemption authorized by the TCJA will sunset on January 1, 2026, unless Congress changes the law.
 The tax rate remains 40% under current (post-TCJA) law.